Suyimu/WRV2/README.md

 # Raformer: Redundancy-Aware Transformer for Video Wire Inpainting
-This repository includes implementations and resources for the Raformer model, designed specifically for tackling the challenge of wire removal in video sequences, as demonstrated in our dataset WRV2.
+Welcome to the official repository for the Raformer project.
+This innovative model is engineered to address the challenge of removing wires from video sequences, showcasing its capabilities through extensive testing on our Wire Removal Video Dataset 2 (WRV2).
 # Wire Removal Video Datasets 2 (WRV2)
-The Wire Removal Video Dataset 2 (WRV2) is crafted to facilitate the development and evaluation of video inpainting algorithms that specifically target wire removal.
-This dataset includes a variety of scenes where wire removal is challenging yet critical for visual aesthetics and practical applications.
+The WRV2 dataset is meticulously assembled to support the development and evaluation of video inpainting algorithms aimed specifically at wire removal.
+This challenging task is critical for enhancing visual aesthetics in various scenes.

 ## Dataset folder structure
+The dataset is organized as follows:
 ```
 Wire Removal Video Datasets 2(WRV2)
 |